rohits301/Splitzy/README.md

 In the second terminal (*in the project root directory (back-end))

 ```
-$ npm install (to install server-side dependencies)
+$ pnpm install (to install server-side dependencies)
-& npm start (to start the server)
+& pnpm start (to start the server)
 ```